Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 ## Cost Optimization

+Cost optimization is crucial for being able to

 - Find the "Billing" section in the cloud provider UI
   - This should be part of all cloud providers and should contain helpful visualizations showing costs over time as well as the ability to filter data and group by specific dimensions
     - AWS's "Cost Explorer" tool is very useful for breaking down costs by Service, AWS account, etc. and even has some simple forecasts